sheep0x/anidown/README.md

 Why Anidown?
 ------------
 Flash is really dirty.
 So does Flash players on Linux.
 Gnash is known to have problems with almost every website in China, and the *proprietary* ~~Adobe Flash Player~~ runs really slow.
-Conclusion: Linux don't really support Flash.
+Conclusion: Linux doesn't really support Flash. (or more preciesely, Flash doesn't support Linux)

+But most online video hosting websites in China rely on Flash...

-So why don't we download all the videos and view them with our favorite media players?
+So why don't we download all the videos and view them offline with our favorite media players?
 Grab Anidown and start enjoying the latest animes now!

 Why not Dantalian.rb?
 ---------------------